Leah1977/LSH_Electricians_MS1/README.md

 ## Testing the Navigational Bar

 Tested all links on all pages.
 All links work as intended.
 This allows the user to move from one page to another with ease.
-On mobile devices, the navigational bar reduces in size and displays two by two to accomodate the smaller screen size.
+On mobile devices, the navigational bar reduces in size and displays two by two to accommodate the smaller screen size.

 **Expected**